brunobritodev/JPProject.IdentityServer4.SSO/README.md

 # 3.2.0

 1. ASP.NET Identity - Now you can plug your running Identity to use SSO.
 It need to made some changes at you IdentityUser with more data, like Name, Url, Bio.
 2. Changes in Events - Now all events are attached at his Aggregate Roots.
-Now events are very strong source of analisys.
+Now events are very strong source of analysis.
 3. Event search at Admin Panel
 4. OAuth 2.0 Best practices
    1. Jwa with Elliptic Curves